ILO -OSH

 • Documentation and communication.

-It requires management structure to be in place and necessary responsibilities allocated for delivering the OSH policy.
+It requires a management structure to be in place and necessary responsibilities allocated for delivering the OSH policy.

 PLANNING AND IMPLEMENTATION: Planning and implementation should aim to minimize the risks created by work activities, products, and services.